trevorbacher/supplytracker/README.md

 - **User Account Management**:
   - Create accounts
-  - Login and logout functionality
-  - Reset passwords
-  - Update personal information

 - **Supply Management**:
-  - View available supplies in real-time
+  - View available supplies
   - Update supply quantities
-  - Add supplies to an in-app cart for easy tracking
+  - Add supplies to an in-app cart for easy reordering

 - **Checkout Process**:
   - View cart contents
-  - Redirect to Staples for checkout (feasibility to be determined)
+  - Redirect to Staples for checkout

 - **Supply Requests**:
   - Review new supply requests submitted by general users
+  - Respond to supply requests with a y/n and optional reason

 ### For General Users (Other Department Members)